bobosneefdev/wordle-solver/README.md

 Contributions are welcome!
 If you have suggestions for improvements or have found a bug, please submit an issue or a pull request.
 Please ensure your contributions align with the project's goals and standards.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Disclaimer

-This script is intended for educational purposes and to enhance the gaming experience on wordleunlimited.org.
-Use it responsibly and consider the implications of automating gameplay.
+This script is intended for educational purposes only.

-## Contact

-For any questions or support, please contact the project maintainer at [your-email@example.com](mailto:your-email@example.com).

 ---